JiriTrecak/Warp/README.md

 **Map Properties**

 Warp can serialize almost any property you throw at it.
-You provide description, Warp handles the rest.
+You provide a description, Warp handles the rest.
 What Warp does differently than any other mapping system is that the description covers all common scenarios that you can encounter, no need for some insane hacks.

 ```swift